nyrahul/nyrahul.github.io/_posts/2019-6-15-rpl_multi_instances_vs_multi_dodags.md

 [RPL][1], introduces the concept of using [multiple instances][2] and multiple dodags within the network.
 An [RPL][1] Instance contains one or more DODAG roots.
 There could be more than one RPL Instances operating in the network.
-Figure 1 in RFC6550 shows a sample network with multiple instances.
+Figure 1 in [RFC6550][1] shows a sample network with multiple instances.
 However the spec does not explain the use-cases of these concepts.

-Note that:
-1. Multiple RPL Instances could have subset of nodes in common.
-This is not true with multiple DODAGS within an instance i.e. there can't be common nodes in multiple DAGs in the same instance.
-2. Objective function(OF), prefixes are associated to an RPL Instance.
-Multiple DAGs in the same instance will share this configuration.

 ## Use-case of using multiple RPL Instances
 Multiple RPL Instances could be used to satisfy different application